mich-murphy/docs/Creating Proxmox Image Templates.md

 **DO NOT START YOUR VM**

+- Configure hardware and cloud init (done inside of Proxmox in web browser)
+- Turn on QEMU agent (allows for IP address visibility and VM control features)
-- Configure hardware and cloud init (done inside of Proxmox in web browser).
-I prefer to configure HDD size after template has been cloned, depending on use case
+- I prefer to configure HDD size after template has been cloned, depending on use case
 - Create template
 ```bash
 qm template 100